The Origins of Lovely Flowers around the World

 Sunflower is the national flower of Ukraine.
 It is very much loved by the people around the world because of the joy it reflects in its appearance.
 60% 0f the total sunflowers are cultivated in Europe and Russia.
 If you are to follow the traditional folklore, this flower is a symbol of fertility, solar power, and vigor.
 Its nature of facing the sun by turning heads and dropping down once the sun is gone is very symbolic to the concept of loyalty.
 So, this flower can be presented to someone to express your loyalty to them.
 You can order flowers online from floral shops to send to your beloved.

 It is more than 5000 years back that the flower started to be cultivated in Asia.
 In the living his period, Confucius (551-479BC) has mentioned about this flower in more than 600 books.
 Because of the enrichment of Vitamin C, it belongs to the category of Raspberry, Apples, Cherries, and Plums.
 Being associated with love and beauty, this flower is very much relatable to Mother Mary.
 It is the most favorite flower for the occasion of Valentine’s Day.
-Some categories of flowers are believed to cure stomach problem in ancient Chinese treatments.
+Some categories of flowers are believed to cure stomach problems in ancient Chinese treatments.

 It is the popular flower of Hungary, Holland, and Turkey.
 It is believed that it has traveled from Hungary with the Ottoman Empire to Turkey.
 And then it made its way to Holland.
 It was so popular in the 1600s, that there was a whole branch of commerce in Dutch population-based on it.

 7) Jasmine — Pakistan, and Syria

 This small star-shaped flower is cultivated for thousands of years with its intoxicating fragrance.
 It's color stands or peace and purity.
 It was widely used in perfumes and cooking as well as in aromatherapy.
 It is also a very popular choice of hair decoration in various cultural ceremonies.
 These flowers are available in different designs in romantic flower bouquet delivery sites.